steven-solomon/exdoubles/README.md

 ### Argument matcher

-The only argument matcher at this time is `called_with` this function takes a `label` for a mock and the arguments it is expected to have received.
-It returns *truthy* or *falsey* which should be used with the ExUnit.Case `assert` function.
+The only argument matcher at this time is `called_with`.
+This matcher takes a list of arguments that you expect a function to be invoked with. **It returns `truthy` or `falsey` which should be used with the ExUnit.Case `assert` function.**

 ```elixir
 assert verify(:mock_label, called_with([[], "some_user_id"]))